Kamchatka Peninsula: History and exploration

 On 21 May 1865, the American Civil War came to the area: the Confederate States Navy steamer Shenandoah sailed past the southern tip of the Kamchatka Peninsula on its way to hunt United States whaling ships in the Sea of Okhotsk.
 As a commerce raider, the CSS Shenandoah aimed to destroy Union merchant shipping and thus draw off United States Navy ships in pursuit, thereby loosening the US Navy blockade of Confederate coasts.
 The ship spent almost three weeks in the Sea, destroying only one ship due to the dangerous ice, before moving on to the North Pacific, where it virtually captured or bonded 24 whalers, sinking most of them.

 The next 50 years were lean for Kamchatka.
 The naval port moved to Ust-Amur, and in 1867, Russia sold Alaska to the United States, making Petropavlovsk obsolete as a transit point for traders and explorers on their way to the American territories.
 In 1860, a Primorsky (Maritime) Region was established and Kamchatka was placed under its jurisdiction.
 In 1875, Russia ceded the Kuril Islands to Japan in return for Russian sovereignty over Sakhalin island.
 The Russian population of Kamchatka stayed at around 2,500 until the turn of the century, while the native population increased to 5,000.
 During the 19th century, scientific exploration of the peninsula continued.
 Karl von Ditmar made an important journey to the peninsula in 1851–1854.

 In 1920, Russian leader Vladimir Lenin offered a 60-year lease of the peninsula to the United States.

-World War II (1939–1945) hardly affected Kamchatka except for its role as a launch site for the invasion of Manchuria in August 1945.
+World War II (1939–1945) hardly affected Kamchatka except for its role as a launch site for the invasion of the Kuril Islands in August 1945.
 After the war, the Soviet authorities declared Kamchatka a military zone.
 Vilyuchinsk, located on the Kamchatka Peninsula about 20 kilometers (12 mi) across Avacha Bay from Petropavlovsk-Kamchatsky, was founded as Sovetsky in 1968 through the amalgamation of three earlier settlements that supplied the Soviet Navy as a submarine constructor; it remains the home base of the Russian Pacific fleet.
 The Kura Missile Test Range, an intercontinental ballistic missile impact area located 130 km northeast of the settlement of Klyuchi, was developed beginning in 1955.
 Kamchatka remained closed to unauthorised Soviet citizens until 1989 and to foreigners until 1990.